Troublesome Night

-Troublesome Night (陰陽路 (Yin Yang Road)) is a 1997 Hong Kong horror comedy film produced by Nam Yin and directed by Steve Cheng, Victor Tam and Herman Yau.
+Troublesome Night (陰陽路 (Yin Yang Road)) is a 1997 Hong Kong comedy horror film produced by Nam Yin and directed by Steve Cheng, Victor Tam and Herman Yau.
 It is the first of 20 films in the Troublesome Night film series.

 Plot

-The film is set in the haunted streets of Hong Kong, with four loosely connected stories put together in one film.
+The film is set in Hong Kong, with four loosely connected stories in one film.

 A group of youngsters go on a camping trip in the countryside, where Ken encounters a mysterious woman near a grave.
 After the encounter, his life changes as he becomes a victim of the supernatural.
 As his friends return to Hong Kong without him, another story begins.

 Mrs To has made arrangements to celebrate her wedding anniversary with her husband but he does not show up.
 The outcome of the second story leads to another story about Ken's friend, Jojo, having a romantic affair with a ghost.
 The fourth story is about Peter Butt visiting a haunted theatre with some of Ken's friends.